microsoft/Zen/README.md

     public Int65(long value) : base(value) { }
 }
 ```
 The library should take care of the rest.
 Or equivalently, for unsigned integer semantics use `Unsigned`.

-##### Example
+As an example:

 ```csharp
 var b = Symbolic<bool>();